logkirk/term-assist/README.md

   response length, and other parameters
 - **Automatic environment detection**: automatically detects your system and shell environment for accurate responses
+- **Automatic copy and paste**: optionally copies the generated response to the clipboard and pastes it in your terminal, ready to execute

 Installation
 ------------